tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Helm of the Arachnid

+The helm has eight giant spider-eye lenses that you look through while wearing it.
+You gain a +2 bonus to skill checks to detect danger and to avoid being ambushed.

+**Quirk:** Eats flies and other insects.

+---

 #### Helm of the Beetle

 You have resist poison 18+ and gain a +4 bonus to PD against close-quarters attacks that deal poison damage.